Shopify/maintenance_tasks/README.md

 ```

 This pattern will keep your individual queries fast, while performing updates in small batches.
-With this approach, updating or deleteing 10s of millions of records can take under an hour.
+With this approach, updating or deleteing 10s of millions of records can take under an hour, even if
+the columns being accessed/changed are not indexed.

 **Important!** Batches should only be used if `#process` is performing a batch
 operation such as `#update_all` or `#delete_all`.
 If you need to iterate over